Deantwo/VrcStringDownloaderOverride/README.md

 * Check for any entries that end in "# VrcStringDownloaderOverride" and delete them
 * Save the file

-### `netsh http * sslcert`
+### `netsh http` setting
 Having this remain on your computer shouldn't cause any issues, unless you happen to run a webserver locally on your computer.
 * Start **CMD** as administrator
-* Use the `netsh http delete sslcert ipport=0.0.0.0:443` to delete the installed certificate
+* Use the `netsh http delete sslcert ipport=0.0.0.0:443` command to delete the installed certificate

 ### Certificates
 Having the certificates remain on your computer after you are done using the program should cause you no issues.
 They are self-signed by your computer and no one else has them or uses them.
 You can delete them without issue, but deleting other certificates from your computer could cause issues for you.
-* The self-signed CA certificate with subject "CN = VRChat String Downloader Override CA" is stored in the "Local Computer\Trusted Root Certifiation Authorities\Certificates" folder
+* The self-signed CA certificate with subject "CN = VRChat String Downloader Override CA" is stored in the `Local Computer\Trusted Root Certifiation Authorities\Certificates` folder
-* The SSL certificates with subject "CN = VRChat String Downloader Override SSL" are stored in the "Local Computer\Personal\Certificates" folder
+* The SSL certificates with subject "CN = VRChat String Downloader Override SSL" are stored in the `Local Computer\Personal\Certificates` folder

 ## Vulnerability
 I might call this a *vulnerability*, but mostly it is just an oversight on the side of VRChat world creators.
 If you have a world that uses the String Downloader function to check if a player should have access to some exclusives or have spacial privileges, you might have inadvertently made this vulnerability in your world.